yeahjack/HKUST-GZ_RBM_Research_Proposal/README.md

 ## Use it on Overleaf

-In `menu`, change LaTex compiler to LaTex.
+In `menu`, change LaTeX compiler to XeLaTeX.

 ![](README.image/overleaf_menu.jpg)